-Until recently we were all one charity.
-This all changed a few years ago when we became self governing.
-Each team was renamed Dartmoor Search and Rescue Team followed by the name of its home base.
+Until recently we were all one charity, but this changed a few years ago when we became self governing and each team was renamed Dartmoor Search and Rescue Team followed by the name of its home base.

 The Dartmoor Rescue Group still exists but is now an executive committee whose primary role is to oversee the liaison between the 4 DSRT’s.
 It is made up from representatives of all 4 DSRT’s.

 DSRT (TAVISTOCK) is called-out by the Police when there is some reason to believe that one or more people may be missing or injured on Dartmoor or any other area the Police may require us to search.
 They will call a Team Search Manager using a system called SARCALL.
 The Search Manager will plan and co-ordinate any search and rescue operation in consultation with the Police.
 The Team members are called out using the SARCALL system which will give details of the RV point and basic information of the tasking.
 Team members would then head for the RV.
 Upon arrival members will set up the control vehicle and prepare rescue equipment for deployment.

 Whilst this is going on the search manager would be planning the search areas.
 As more people arrive Teams would start deploying to their areas.
 Our Hasty and Search Dog Teams would be given areas especially suited to their specialist skills.
 Depending on the nature of the callout the SM may call in other DSRT’s to assist us or request other support services from the Police.